-As we alluded to earlier in this section, insurers use three definitions of incapacity which determine how unwell you need to be in order to make a claim.
-Therefore, understanding this important part of the policy wording is vital.
-The three definitions you'll encounter are:
+As we alluded to earlier in this section, insurers use three definitions of incapacity, which determine how unwell you need to be to make a claim.
+Therefore, understanding this critical part of the policy wording is vital.
+The three definitions you'll encounter are (ranked best to worst):

 - Own Occupation